-One day, in a moment of wonderment, I counted all the places I’ve visited in my lifetime while chasing my dream—following my passion.
+One day, in a moment of wonderment, I counted all the places I’ve visited in my life while chasing my dream—following my passion.
 At the end of it, I came to realize that I have visited over forty cities.

 Over forty cities visited, can you believe it?